Itchen Navigation: Introduction

 Most of the Navigation falls within the areas designated as the River Itchen SSSI (Site of Special Scientific Interest).
 The River and much of the Navigation are also designated a Special Area of Conservation (SAC) under the European Habitats Directive.
 Details of these designations and others can be examined on mapping at the Magic Map managed by Natural England.
 The MAGIC website provides geographic information about the natural environment from across government.

 It is quite noticeable that since the 1980s trees and bushes have been allowed to grow almost unchecked along much of the Navigation.
 In places this growth has come to seriously threaten the fabric of the waterway: several breaches of the banks have occurred in the last few years.
 However, some of this neglect was tackled by the Itchen Navigation Heritage Trail Project between 2007 and 2012.
-But since the completion of this project, there is little evidence that serious efforts are continuing to actively maintain the work achieved and areas that were worked on are in danger of deteriorating again and disappearing from view.
+But since the completion of this project, there was little evidence that serious efforts were continuing to actively maintain the work achieved and areas that were worked on are in danger of deteriorating again and disappearing from view.

 The Hampshire & Isle of Wight Wildlife Trust published a pamphlet when the project reached its conclusion, summarising the work achieved during the project.
 This publication used to appear on the Trust’s website but no longer.
 However, a copy can be read here (opens in a new window/tab - size 3.88MB).
 The More Information page has links to a few other documents about the project that are no longer available on the Trust’s website.